bluedenim/log4j-s3-search/README.md

 ```

 ## Log4j vs. Log4j2
-Starting with release 0.2.0, the project is broken up into several modules:
+The project is broken up into several modules:

 * **appender-core** -- Log4j version-agnostic logic that deals with maintaining the log staging buffer and publishing to external stores.
 * **appender-log4j** -- Log4j 1.x binding code that, together with **appender-core**, will allow client code to use the project with Log4j 1.x.